 Amend(0)

-The Workmen's Compensation Act, 1923 (Now known as Employee's Compensation Act) provides Insurance for legal liability coverage for compensation to the employees for bodily injury or death caused due to accidents / occupational diseases arising out of and in course of employment where the employees are not eligible to be covered under ESI Act.
+The Workmen's Compensation Act, 1923 (now known as the Employee's Compensation Act), provides insurance for legal liability coverage for compensation to employees for bodily injury or death caused due to accidents or occupational diseases arising out of and in the course of employment.
+This applies where employees are not eligible to be covered under the ESI Act.

-Mediclaim Insurance is a hospitalisation benefit policy offered by both Public & Private sector general insurance companies.
-The policy takes care of medical expenses incurred for Hospitalisation/Domiciliary treatment of the insured in case of sudden illness.
-The Mediclaim Policy stipulates that a claim is admissible when the insured is admitted in a Hospital/Nursing Home for a minimum period of 24 hours for the treatment.
+Mediclaim Insurance is a hospitalization benefit policy offered by both public and private sector general insurance companies.
+The policy covers medical expenses incurred for hospitalization or domiciliary treatment of the insured in case of sudden illness.
+The Mediclaim Policy stipulates that a claim is admissible when the insured is admitted to a hospital or nursing home for a minimum period of 24 hours for treatment.

-The coverage of accidental injuries can be covered by extra premium or separate workmen compensation policy can be obtained for accidental injuries caused in and out of employment.
+The coverage of accidental injuries can be included by paying an extra premium, or a separate workmen's compensation policy can be obtained for accidental injuries caused in and out of employment.

 From India, Mumbai